Singularity categories of Gorenstein monomial algebras: Introduction

 A natural question is that when does $D_{sg}(\mod^\Z A)$ admit a tilting object for a positively graded algebra $A=\bigoplus_{i\geq0} A_i$.
-In this case, $A_0$ should satisfy that $\gldim A_0<\infty$, see Lemma \ref{lemma finite global dimension}.
 We refer to \cite{HIMO,IO,IT,Ki1,Ki2,Ki3,Lu,MU,U,Ya} for recent results related to this question.
-For Gorenstein monomial algebras, we prove that it is true, i.e. their graded singularity categories admit tilting objects, see Theorem \ref{main theorem}.
-In particular, $D_{sg}(\mod^\Z A)$ is triangle equivalent to $D^b(H)$, where $H$ is a hereditary algebra of finite representation type since $A$ is CM-finite, see Proposition \ref{proposition equivalent to hereditary algebra}.
-As corollaries, for $A$ being a Gorenstein quadratic monomial algebra (in particular, gentle algebra), then there exists a hereditary algebra $B=kQ$ with $Q$ a disjoint union of finitely many simply-laced quivers of type $\A_1$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$; for $A$ being a Gorenstein Nakayama algebra, then there exists a hereditary algebra $B=kQ$ with $Q$ a disjoint union of finitely many simply-laced quivers of type $\A$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$.
+In this case, $A_0$ should satisfy that $\gldim A_0<\infty$; see Lemma \ref{lemma finite global dimension}.
+For Gorenstein monomial algebras, we prove that it is true, i.e., their graded singularity categories admit tilting objects; see Theorem \ref{main theorem}.
+As a consequence, $D_{sg}(\mod^\Z A)$ is triangulated equivalent to $D^b(H)$, where $H$ is a hereditary algebra of finite representation type; see Proposition \ref{proposition equivalent to hereditary algebra}.
+As corollaries, for $A$ being a Gorenstein quadratic monomial algebra, there exists a hereditary algebra $B=KQ$ with $Q$ a union of quivers of type $\A_1$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$; for $A$ being a Gorenstein Nakayama algebra, then there exists a hereditary algebra $B=KQ$ with $Q$ a union of quivers of type $\A$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$.